The Pope’s Lenten Sonata: Pause, See and Return21 Feb 2018

 ‘Return without fear, to experience the healing and reconciling tenderness of God.
 Let the Lord heal the wounds of sin and fulfil the prophecy made to our fathers: “A new heart I will give you, and a new spirit I will put within you; and I will take out of your flesh the heart of stone and give you a heart of flesh” (Ezekiel 36: 26).’

-Playing the Pope’s three-movement sonata will ready us to celebrate Easter with joy.James O'Brien is a graduate teacher who works as an Editorial Assistant with Jesuit Communications.
+Playing the Pope’s three-movement sonata will ready us to celebrate Easter with joy.James O'Brien is an Editorial Assistant with Jesuit Communications.